-We encourage resident artists to pursue work that relates to Shinnecock’s history, the local landscape, community based work, and critical engagement in issues of diversity, race, and identity.
+We encourage resident artists to pursue work that relates to or is inspired by Shinnecock’s history, the local landscape, community based work, and critical engagement in issues of diversity, race, and identity.

 The Ma’s House Artist Residency is open to national and international BIPOC artists 21+ years of age.
 A variety of disciplines are accepted including, but not limited to: visual arts, media/new genre, performance, architecture, film/video, literature, interdisciplinary arts, and music composition.
-Solo artists or collaborative groups (up to three people) are welcome to apply.
+Solo artists are a eligible to apply.

 Applicants will be chosen based on project proposals, artistic merit, feasibility/logistics of the residency, and how the artist will benefit from working at Ma’s House and Shinnecock.

 Residencies will be scheduled by mutual agreement between accepted resident artists and Ma’s House year-round.

 Residencies can be a minimum of a weekend and a maximum of two weeks.
 Artists from federally recognized tribes may apply for up to six months.

 Residents will be required to participate in a minimum of one public program during their stay (open rehearsals, workshops, studio visits, lectures, or artist talks).

 Engaging with or researching Shinnecock artists, east-end artists, and local art institutions is strongly recommended before arrival.

 There is no fee to apply or fee to attend.
 Residents will be responsible for their own groceries and meals.

 Thanks to the Creatives Rebuild New York grant, we are grateful to offer $ 250.00 per week honorariums for visiting artists.
 (Or about $35.70 per day if staying more or less than a week)